-A Centre of Excellence in Textiles is being developed in Hawick after receiving £610,000 of funding from the Scottish Government via the South of Scotland Economic Partnership.
+A Centre of Excellence in Textiles has been developed in Hawick after receiving £610,000 of funding from the Scottish Government via the South of Scotland Economic Partnership.

 What will it do?

-The centre will help address business critical skills issues in the sector and provide industry skills of all levels to a wide range of individuals.
+The centre is helping address business critical skills issues in the sector and providing industry skills of all levels to a wide range of individuals.

-Training will be provided in the practical elements of the textile and knitwear industry, including apprenticeships, and will also provide upskilling opportunities to the town’s current textiles and knitwear workforce.
+Training is provided in the practical elements of the textile and knitwear industry, including apprenticeships, and will also provide upskilling opportunities to the town’s current textiles and knitwear workforce.